 Elina called for the end of the discussions and also stated that the work produced by the three groups would be consolidated and a summary of the multiple benefits discussed is created.
-Xavier addedsince there was general consensus that the format created by group one allows us to go deeper into the different sectors, that some reflection of group one’s work is permitted so that the other groups are able to try the same and compare the following day.
+Xavier added that since there was general consensus that the format created by group one allows us to go deeper into the different sectors, that some reflection of group one’s work is permitted so that the other groups are able to try the same and compare the following day.

 Margaret thanked everyone for their participation and called for the discussion for the review of the programme.
 The half day workshop was suggested by one of the participants.
 Paulus the Expert noted that there was an incredible amount of information being discussed and appreciated all the groups for going straight into the discussions.
 He suggested that if it was to be the case then he would be able to prepare sessions that give more content within a shorter discussion.

 One of the participants stated that people are quite busy and therefore it would be best if three straight days are utilized and the meeting comes to an end.
 However Xavier interjected and stated that there is a lot to cover during the workshop and it cannot be fixed into the three days suggested.
-He also added that the participants can carry their work to the workshop and opportunity is given to them to return to their usual duties as the hotel conference will be available until late in the evening.
-It was finally agreed that the workshop would be half day so as to give opportunity to the participants to tend to demands.
+He also added that the participants can carry their work to the workshop and opportunity is given to them to return to their usual duties as the hotel conference room will be available until late in the evening.
+It was finally agreed that the workshop would be consist of five half days so as to give opportunity to the participants to tend to demands.

 Day two